 Often times, when you stay in Lagos, you get the impression that all the fun happens on the Island.
 That isn’t really true though because there are lots of places on the mainland that are cool.
 Why travel so many miles for food when there is rice at home.
 Where are these places you ask?
-Well, here’s a list for you.
+Well, here’s a list of hangout spots in Lagos mainland for you

 1. Yellow Chilli